Updated on August 22, 2022

 Understanding the law’s stance regarding wedding rings can help you better understand what is likely to happen in your unique situation.
-If you are facing divorce, you need an experienced Central Texas divorce attorney to help you protect your rights and to obtain the just and fair division of your marital property.
+If you are facing divorce, contact an experienced Central Texas divorce attorney to help you protect your rights and to obtain the just and fair division of your marital property.

-In a Texas divorce, the wedding ring is considered the separate property of the recipient, which means that the divorce proceedings are not likely to obligate him or her to return the ring—except in specific situations (Confused on the difference between marital and separate property?
-Read more in this article: Is it Marital Property or Separate Property?)
+In a Texas divorce, the wedding ring is considered the separate property of the recipient, which means that the divorce proceedings are not likely to obligate him or her to return the ring—except in specific situations.
+(Understand the difference between marital and separate property with this article: Is it Marital Property or Separate Property?)

-Engagement Rings that Do Not Lead to Marriage
+Engagement Rings That Do Not Lead to Marriage

 If, on the other hand, the wedding is called off by the recipient of the ring, the person who proposed is likely entitled to having the engagement ring returned.

 If the ring in question is a family heirloom, things are a bit different.
 If you do not go through with the marriage or if you divorce and the ring is a family heirloom, it will likely be returned to the spouse for whom it is an heirloom.
 If you had children within the marriage, however, the heirloom ring will likely be held for one of your children.

-Debt Associated with Ring Purchase
+Debts Associated with Ring Purchase

 If there is debt associated with purchasing the ring, that debt—upon divorce—will follow whomever originally incurred the debt.
 (Read more about untangling your debts during a divorce)

 Unless one of the exceptions discussed above applies, a wedding ring typically remains the property of the person who accepted the proposal and the ring.